Payments & Transfers

 • Use case: User wants to deposit funds to their account

-Create Beneficiary
+Create Recipient

 POST /user/bank-account/remote